-Section 30 of the Small Business Venture Capital Act, authorizes the Investment Capital Branch to conduct random examinations of a venture capital corporation's (VCC) records.
-The majority of VCCs are audited at least once by the Investment Capital Branch's auditors during the time they are registered in the program.
+Section 30 of the Small Business Venture Capital Act, authorizes the Venture Capital Tax Credit Program to conduct random examinations of the records of a venture capital corporation (VCC) or a small business in which the VCC has made an investment.
+The majority of VCCs are audited at least once by the Venture Capital Tax Credit Program's auditors during the time they are registered in the program.

 VCCs that are found to be in contravention of the Act may have their registration in the program suspended or revoked.
 Failure to correct the action that caused the suspension or revocation may result in the government demanding repayment of tax credits issued.